 Parents may not file or receive compensation in a wrongful death claim in Virginia if they abandoned the deceased during their childhood.
 If you are not sure whether you have the right to file for wrongful death, discuss your case with one of our attorneys.
 We can analyze your specific situation and help you determine which person in your family can bring the claim on behalf of all dependents.

-If your loved one died due to a crime such as homicide or physical assault, it is important to recognize the differences between a civil and a criminal case.
+If your loved one died due to a crime such as homicide or physical assault in Northern Virginia, it is important to recognize the differences between a civil and a criminal case.
 Both seek to hold the defendant responsible for your loved one’s death but in different ways.
 A civil wrongful death claim aims to make the defendant pay for your family’s losses, while a criminal case convicts and sentences the defendant for a crime.
 You will be responsible for bringing a wrongful death claim, while state or federal prosecutors will bring criminal charges.

 Another important difference is the burden of proof.
 In a criminal case, the burden is to prove the defendant is guilty beyond a reasonable doubt.
 In a civil case, on the other hand, the burden of proof is lighter.
 The plaintiff’s attorney must prove that it is more likely true than not true that the defendant caused the decedent’s death.
 It is not necessary to prove intent; proving negligence can be enough to win a civil wrongful death claim.

-No, someone will not go to jail in a wrongful death lawsuit.
+No, someone will not go to jail in a Northern Virginia wrongful death lawsuit.
 These lawsuits exist separately from the criminal justice system.
 A civil judge and jury will not have the power to convict or sentence a defendant for a crime.
 Instead, the outcome of a successful wrongful death lawsuit will be financial compensation for the plaintiff and other surviving dependents.
 However, if a criminal case resolves while a civil case against the defendant is still pending, a conviction could serve as further evidence of the defendant’s fault in the wrongful death claim.

 Even if a criminal case against the defendant decides he or she is not guilty, you could bring a wrongful death claim.
 One type of claim is not dependent upon the other.
 Just because the defendant did not meet the definition of homicide or manslaughter does not mean he or she did not commit a wrongful act that killed your loved one.
 In the infamous case against OJ Simpson, for example, California courts found him guilty of wrongful death but not guilty of first-degree murder.

 Surviving family members often want to bring wrongful death claims for multiple reasons, such as to hold the at-fault party responsible and shed light on deadly practices in the community.
-A family may also, however, need financial relief during this difficult time as it deals with expensive medical bills, funeral expenses and lost wages.
+A family may also, however, need financial relief during this difficult time as it deals with expensive medical bills, funeral expenses, and lost wages.
 As a grieving family member, you may be able to obtain compensation for:

 Unlike most damages, which are intended to compensate surviving family members, punitive damages are meant to punish the defendant for their reckless behavior and disregard for the safety of others.
 Virginia has a $350,000 cap on punitive damages in all claims.
 It also has a $2 million cap on total damages in medical malpractice lawsuits.
 A lawyer from Koonz McKenney Johnson & DePaolis LLP could help you maximize a compensatory award using proven legal strategies.

-Obtaining a settlement or jury verdict for the wrongful death of your family member takes proving your case before an insurance company, judge and/or jury.
+Obtaining a settlement or jury verdict for the wrongful death of your family member takes proving your case before an insurance company, judge, and/or jury.
 The burden to prove the defendant’s fault based on a preponderance of evidence rests with the plaintiff.
 The plaintiff, typically a surviving family member, must prove these four elements to successfully show that the defendant’s negligent actions resulted in their loved one’s death:

+Many wrongful death claims in Northern Virginia settle outside of the courtroom through negotiations between attorneys for both sides.
 A lawyer can help you gather evidence that could prove the existence of these elements to strengthen your case.
 Our attorneys could, for instance, return to the scene of the fatal accident, hire investigators, work with accident reconstructionists and hire expert witnesses to help establish the defendant’s fault and negligence.
 Working with one of our lawyers could make a wrongful death claim easier on your family.

 Taking on the complicated task of filing a wrongful death claim at an already painful time is an added burden that you don’t need.
 The process tends to require an extensive amount of time and investigating.
-An experienced wrongful death lawyer will be able to determine the amount of money that you and your surviving family are warranted, gather the sufficient evidence, and negotiate with insurance companies on your behalf.
-You will have the ability to focus on you and your family.
+An experienced wrongful death lawyer will be able to determine the amount of money that you and your surviving family are warranted, gather sufficient evidence, and negotiate with insurance companies on your behalf.
+You will have the ability to focus on yourself and your family.